Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the mage 2*
 ##### Cost: 5 experience points
 Spend one point of fervor and take a free action.\
 Ice protects you from damage.
-You obtain a barrier equal to twice your way of the mage's level.
+You obtain a barrier equal to twice your way of the mage's level.\
 Lasts one hour or until the barrier is depleted.

+### Paralysing current
+##### *Requisites: way of the mage 2*
+##### Cost: 4 experience points
+When applying lightning damage, instead of reducing the target's health you can choose to knock it out.\
+Follow the standard rules for knock out.
+Consider the inflicted damage as doubled.

 ### Spell emulation
 ##### *Requirements: way of the mage 2*